What is a Sectional View? Definitions and Examples of Sectional Drawings for Students

 • Hatching lines should be thin and approximately 2-4mm apart

-• Do not hatch any thin items like pins, dowels, bolts, nuts etc
+• Don’t hatch pins, dowels, bolts, nuts etc

 Section hatching rules